Ready to say goodbye to debt for good? Learn More

 Do I Still Owe After a Repossession in Utah?

-• The total amount of all costs you were charged for the repossession and sale of the vehicle
+• All costs charged for the repossession and sale

 Can I Get My Car Back After a Repossession in Utah?